AntonioHCervantes/checkplanner/docs/PROJECT_GUIDE.md

    contributors join.

 ## Project at a glance

+- **Public domain:** [checkplanner.com](https://www.checkplanner.com) hosts the
+  live PWA experience.
+Treat it as the source of truth for user-facing copy and behavior whenever you validate changes locally.

 - **Framework:** Next.js 14 (App Router) with React 18 and TypeScript in strict
   mode.